RusilKoirala/pokedexcli/README.md

 ## Ai usage note

 I used ai to mostly debug the code.
 I also used ai to write logic when i got stuck (like i used to ask how to do it?)!
-It used to explain and I will write code and the ai will tell me how can I fix it
+Then from the instruction derive my logc.
+If I get stuck I would ask for hints

 Other all things are done by me